Wizdish ROVR: Applications

 The ROVR's most popular application is for gaming in virtual reality.
 Omnidirectional treadmills increase immersion inside virtual worlds by allowing the gamer to be mobile.
 The gamer's feeling of 'being there' is increased by this freedom of movement as they are able to identify more closely with their in-game avatar.
 This is as opposed to sitting still whilst their in-game avatar moves around.

 There is also potential for the ROVR in the arcade gaming market.
 The act of sliding the feet to navigate virtual spaces provides a novel gaming experience in a similar vein to arcade dance pads.

 The ROVR requires the user to be on their feet and mobile and therefore can be used as fitness equipment in a manner similar to a regular treadmill and the Wii Balance Board.
 It also has the potential to aid with injury recovery by providing a low stress environment to exercise injured muscles.

 The ROVR has been used by Dominator Yachts to show customers around virtual versions of the yachts they sell.

 In 2014 Nissan used the ROVR to market their Juke at the Paris Motor Show.
 The user assumed the role of an 'iron man' figure running through a virtual city, keeping pace with a Juke driving alongside.

-In 2015 Wells Fargo started on a 3 year campaign using ROVRs at public events in the USA to promote the Wells Fargo brand.
+In 2015 Wells Fargo started on a 3 year campaign using ROVRs at public events in the US to promote the Wells Fargo brand.
 Mosaic, an event marketing think tank, found that after attending a Wells Fargo event 74% of the participants said they have a more positive opinion about the company, brand, product, or service being promoted.
 The study also found 96% of consumers who tell a friend or family member about their experience mention the company or brand running the event.